 According to UCSF, fructose (which is found in nearly all kinds of added sugar) is processed in the liver.
 Your liver can handle modest amounts of fructose, but the vast quantity in refined sugars overloads your system, which transforms the excess into fat globules around your belly and internal organs.

 That's why sugar is a major driver of non-alcoholic fatty liver disease, or NAFLD: a buildup of fat cells in the liver.
-In some cases, NAFLD can develop into a more serious condition called non-alcoholic steatohepatitis, which can lead to inflammation, scarring or even cirrhosis.
+In some cases, NAFLD can develop into a more serious condition called non-alcoholic steatohepatitis, which can lead to inflammation, scarring or even cirrhosis, which is when scar tissue forms on the liver, impairing the organ's ability to function properly, per the Mayo Clinic.
 Getting rid of sugar gives your liver a break.

 Ditching sweets also dramatically reduces your chances of type 2 diabetes and the correlated risk for kidney disease, Dr. Hyman says.

 "Sugar is the number one cause of kidney failure," he says.
 "Uncontrolled high blood sugar can damage the blood vessels of the kidneys and destroy their ability to filter the blood, allowing toxins to build up — this leads to type 2 diabetes and obesity, which are both major risk factors for kidney disease."